 Golf your way along the Trail

 The Malt Whisky Trail is peppered with some truly special spots to tee-off.
-From seaside challenges to tranquil rolling greens, Moray Spesyide is home to courses to suite golfers in all seasons.
+From seaside challenges to tranquil rolling greens, Moray Speyside is home to courses to suit golfers in all seasons.

 To the north of the Malt Whisky Trail is Moray’s Old Course in Lossiemouth.
 Widely considered one of the finest links in Scotland, this Old Tom Morris course boasts deep bunkers and undulating fairways, sitting on the seaside overlooking the gentle waves of The Moray Firth.

 If you’re visiting the Glenfiddich distillery, take some time to experience the course at Dufftown Golf Club (the 10th tee stands at over 1,200 ft, offering fantastic views of the historic whisky town).
 Near The Glenlivet distillery lies Ballindalloch Golf Club, and if you’re visiting the Strathisla distillery, then the picturesque village of Keith is home to a course which is well worth a visit.